security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable idenfifier (``::location/humane-id``) of the level 4 adminstrative area in which the current Location is situated.
+This attribute contains the human-readable idenfifier (``location:humane_id:qa``) of the level 4 adminstrative area in which the current Location is situated.
 Level 4 areas are commonly found in freely available geospatial information sources such as OpenStreetMap, and are usually the largest sub-national administrative areas.

-The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes provinces (Philippines), states (Nigeria) and *régions* (Mali) in the list of types of level 4 administrative area.

-This attribute is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.

 location:admin_level_3:qa